CLIUtils/CLI11/README.md

      *   `CLI::CheckedTransformer(std::map<std::string, int>({{"one", 1}, {"two", 2}}))`: You can use maps; in `->transform()` these replace the matched key with the value.  `CheckedTransformer` also requires that the value either match one of the keys or match one of known outputs.
      *   `auto p = std::make_shared<CLI::TransformPairs<std::string>>(std::initializer_list<std::pair<std::string,std::string>>({"key1", "map1"},{"key2","map2"})); CLI::Transformer(p)`: You can modify `p` later. `TransformPairs<T>` is an alias for `std::vector<std::pair<<std::string,T>>`

-NOTES:  If the container used in `IsMember`, `Transformer`, or `CheckedTransformer` has a specialized search function like `std::unordered_map`  or `std::map` then that function is used to do the searching.
-If it does not have a find function a linear search is performed.
+NOTES:  If the container used in `IsMember`, `Transformer`, or `CheckedTransformer` has a `find` function like `std::unordered_map`  or `std::map` then that function is used to do the searching.
+If it does not have a `find` function a linear search is performed.
 If there are filters present, the fast search is performed first, and if that fails a linear search with the filters on the key values is performed.

 ##### Validator operations🚧
 Validators are copyable and have a few operations that can be performed on them to alter settings.
 Most of the built in Validators have a default description that is displayed in the help.
-This can be altered via `.description(validator_description)`. the name of a Validator, which is useful for later reference from the `get_validator(name)` method of an `Option` can be set via `.name(validator_name)`
+This can be altered via `.description(validator_description)`.
+The name of a Validator, which is useful for later reference from the `get_validator(name)` method of an `Option` can be set via `.name(validator_name)`
 The operation function of a Validator can be set via `.operation(std::function<std::string(std::string &>)`.
 The `.active()` function can activate or deactivate a Validator from the operation.
 All the functions return a Validator reference allowing them to be chained.
 For example